With the Heliconian

 and first celebrate in song the revered race of the gods

-from the beginning, the ones Gaia and broad Uranus produced
+from the beginning, the ones Gaia and broad Uranus

 and those gods born from them, dispensers of blessings.